ShiftLeftSecurity/scan-action/README.md

 ## Documentation

-Please refer to <LINK HERE> for the documentation on using ShiftLeft Inspect Pro in your pipelines.
+Please refer to <LINK HERE> for the documentation on using ShiftLeft Scan in your pipelines.